-Hanping Chinese – Hanping is an android only dictionary that is comparable to Pleco with a lot of the same features.
+Hanping is an android only dictionary that is comparable to Pleco with a lot of the same features.
 They also have widgets for your home screen and a soundboard to practice tones.
 There is a free lite version and a pro version for $2.99.
 I also really like their popup dictionary that you can use within other apps.

 There’s also a Premium and a Premium+ plan that unlock a bunch of extra features.
 The Premium plan has lots of mini-games that can help you to practice what you’ve learned in the free lessons.
 The Premium+ plan is similar to a podcast in many ways, but with additional exercises attached.
 HelloChinese is really well put together and provides a ton of content.

-These two free apps that will give a nice intro to learning Chinese.
+These two free apps will give a nice intro to learning Chinese.
 They provide lessons based on topics and add a light gamification element to them.
 They’re fun and will help you get a basic understanding of vocabulary and sentence structure.
 I don’t think they’re the best option for people really looking to study Chinese seriously but they’re a gentle way to start out without any commitment.

-Ninchanese – Ninchanese can be used as an app or online, and it’s built as a game for learning Chinese.
+Ninchanese can be used as an app or online, and it’s built as a game for learning Chinese.
 There are different worlds, representing different Chinese levels, with various challenges to complete.
-You’ll improve all areas of your Chinese – learning new characters and words, listening, speaking, typing and grammar.
-There’s a story and characters that you’ll get to know along the way.
+You’ll improve all areas of your Chinese – learn new characters and words, improve your listening, speaking, typing and grammar.
+Its story based and has characters that you’ll get to know along the way.

-Zizzle – Zizzle is an interesting app that seems kind of dumb at first.
+Zizzle is an interesting app that seems kind of dumb at first.
 It’s not until weeks later and you still remember tons of characters that you really appreciate it.
 It uses mnemonics to help you remember how characters are formed, their tone and pronunciation.
-The images and stories are great.
-Use the coupon code “ALLLANGUAGERESOURCES” to get 15% off all three month and annual subscriptions, as well as packs.
-Review.
+The images and stories really stick with you.

-Memrise – Memrise is a free app that has tons of user-created courses.
+Memrise is a free app that has tons of user-created courses.
 These can be anything from characters to restaurant items to slang words.
 It’s sort of a gamified flashcard system that you can use to learn new characters.
 It also uses mnemonics but the quality can vary significantly on a course by course basis.
 Review.

 There are three apps – Du Chinese, The Chairman’s Bao and Decipher Chinese that all provide practice reading material sorted by difficulty level.
 All of them also have audio and you can look up and save words as you go.
 You can try all three of them before subscribing.
 I wrote a comparison article of them here.